 Building a custom home is, quite literally, making a dream come true.
 The benefit to custom home building is that you get to design and select nearly every single element that comprises your home.
 The custom home building process consists of many steps, each of which happen in a well-planned sequence.
 Everyone’s experience will be unique, and some steps will take longer than others, but the basic road map is the same.
-We’ve put together a fun, visual representation of the process for you below, which covers the basics.
-For even more details, keep reading after the graphic for an in-depth breakdown of the journey.

-As mentioned before, the above is a simplified look.
 In order to really dig into the details, we’ve divided the custom home building process into 5 phases based on milestones that happen along the way.
 During each of the 5 phases, we’ll look at the different steps that should be occurring.
 Many of the steps will happen simultaneously or possibly in a different order than what we’ve listed, but they are all important parts of the journey.
 By familiarizing yourself with the over-all process, you can be better prepared for what happens along the way.

 Phase 1: Idea Inception (AKA THE DREAM)